botmasterai/botmaster/Readme.md

 ### Buttons

-Buttons are important and this is one a the many places where Botmaster is opinionated.
-It provides a method that will send what is assumed to be a decent way to display buttons throughout all platforms.
+Buttons will almost surely be part of your bot.
+Botmaster provides a method that will send what is assumed to be a decent way to display buttons throughout all platforms.

 `bot.sendDefaultButtonMessageTo`